Transition to Nursing Course

 Additional General Education Coursework

 Additional general education courses that must be completed prior to graduation are: Microbiology (4 credits), Arts Distribution (3 credits), Humanities Distribution (3 credits), and Sociology (3 credits).
-Microbiology is scheduled to be completed during the third semester of the Nursing Program.
+Microbiology is scheduled to be completed during the fourth semester of the Nursing Program.
 It is highly recommended that prospective NURS 130 students complete this course prior to application.

 Test of Essential Academic Skills (TEAS) Exam